 Optimal positions for your keywords include the title, the URL, the first paragraph and the last paragraph of your post.
 You should also use it as an alternative text to the main image.

 I need to add a word of caution, though.
 You need to be smart about implementing your keyword placements.
 Don’t compromise your blog post readability for the sake of keyword optimization.
 If it sounds false, it’s probably wrong.

-Use LSI keywords to make your post read more naturally to balance things up.
+Use LSI keywords to make your post read more naturally to balance things out.
 To get LSI keywords for your primary keyword, enter your primary keyword as the search term in the Google keyword tool and check the associated keywords that are displayed.

 Keyword-rich blog name

 The blog name should also directly or indirectly reflect the keyword that is highly searched by people.

 For example, “Smart Passive Income” is the name of one of the famous money blogs in the world.
 Everyone wants income without doing much.
 So “passive income” is the rich keyword that perfectly fits into an income blog’s name here.